 There is a very popular saying that if you want to look different or want to make changes in your looks, just start with your hair.
 In everyone's life, there comes a time when you want to transform your look and it is the time when you start to explore different hair treatments like hair rebonding, smoothening, hair color, haircut, and many more.

-So in this article we will be probably focussing on the hair rebonding and discussing the following point:
+So in this article we will be probably focusing on hair rebonding and discussing the following points:

 - What is hair rebonding?

-- What is the procedure of hair rebonding?
+- What is the procedure for hair rebonding?

 - How long does hair rebonding last?

 A short and quick video for your reference.
 Please have a look:

 Hair rebonding is a process that involves a chemical straightening treatment that chemically relaxes your hair and ends up in straighter and smoother hair by changing the actual structure of the hair.
 Heat is used to break the amino acid bonds of the hair and once the bond is broken, hair can be refashioned in another way changing the structure of the hair.
 You can change the shape of your hair no matter how straight or curly they are through hair rebonding treatment.

 The process of hair rebonding takes a long time, so it's better to cancel the other plans of the day.
 9-10 steps are involved in the hair rebonding process.